 You can be just one or the other.
 A lacto-vegetarian is used to describe a type of vegetarian who does not eat eggs but does eat dairy products.
 Ovo-vegetarian refers to people who do not eat meat or dairy products but do eat eggs.

 Vegans do not eat meat products of any kind including eggs, dairy products, or processed foods containing these or other animal-derived ingredients such as gelatin, which comes from animal collagen.

 Many vegans also refrain from eating foods that are made using animal products even if there are no animal products in the finished food.
 For example, some sugars are made with bone char in the bleaching and filtering process.
 And, some wines have "fining agents"–like milk protein, gelatin, and egg whites–that are used in the processing of wine but are not actual ingredients.
 There is some debate as to whether certain foods like honey fit into a vegan diet.Continue to 5 of 7 below.

 05 of 07

-A raw vegan diet consists of unprocessed vegan foods that have not been heated above 115 F (46 C).
-“Raw foodists” believe that foods cooked above this temperature have lost a significant amount of their nutritional value and are harmful to the body.
+A raw vegan diet consists of unprocessed vegan foods that have not been heated above 115 F / 46 C. A person who follows a raw vegan diet is also called a “raw foodist.”
+This food trend is based on the belief that foods cooked above this temperature lose a significant amount of their nutritional value and become harmful to the body.

 06 of 07

-The macrobiotic diet, revered by some for its healthy and healing qualities, includes unprocessed vegan foods, such as whole grains, fruits, and vegetables, and allows the occasional consumption of fish.
+The macrobiotic diet, revered by some for its healthy and healing qualities, includes unprocessed vegan foods such as whole grains, fruits, and vegetables, and allows the occasional consumption of fish.
 Sugar and refined oils are avoided.
-Perhaps the most unique qualifier of the macrobiotic diet is its emphasis on the consumption of Asian vegetables, such as daikon, and sea vegetables, such as wakame and other seaweeds.
+Perhaps the most unique qualifier of the macrobiotic diet is its emphasis on the consumption of Asian vegetables, such as daikon radish, and sea vegetables, such as wakame and other seaweeds.

 07 of 07